-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.

 This medicine may raise your risk of having a heart attack or stroke.
-This is more likely in people who already have heart disease.
-People who use this medicine for a long time might also have a higher risk.
+This is more likely in people who already have heart disease or in people who use this medicine for a longer time.

-Using this medicine during late pregnancy can harm your unborn baby.
+Using this medicine during the later part of a pregnancy can harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Check with your doctor immediately if blurred vision, difficulty with reading, or any other change in vision occurs during or after your treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).